Fun Stuff/Life Hacks Home Improvement Projects Yard and Outdoor DIY YouTube

 • If there’s a bit of refrigerant still left in the can, you cannot remove the nozzle and use the can again.
 You must use it all in one shot, or at least without disconnecting the hose, or else the remainder of the refrigerant will leak out.

 • The hose and gauge of the refrigerant can be reused.
-The hose and gauge seen in this video is the one I bought for my car and then used on my Dad’s car, so he just has to buy the bottle, not the bottle, hose and gauge.
+The hose and gauge seen in this video are the ones I bought for my car and then used on my Dad’s car, so he just has to buy the bottle, not the bottle, hose and gauge.

 Happy recharging!